YEARFRAC Google Sheets Formula

 Explore More Google Sheets Formulas

-Calculates the average of a column in a database range based on criteria in Google Sheets.
+Returns the relative position of a value in a range with advanced options in Google Sheets.

 Learn moreTransform Your Spreadsheet Experience